leonvol/Magrad/README.md

 Although the magrad project follows the typical Julia package structure, it is not named Magrad.jl as it should not be confused as an officially registered package.

 # status of the project
 This project is a work in progress.
+Currently magrad provides the following functionalities:
+- Tensor type
+- full backprop support for basic and broadcast/per-element ops

 These are some goals for the future:
 - implement gradient tape to keep track of computation